fletchjp/MERG-Arduino-Software/VSCODE.md

 For the moment this is on a branch called "avr-gcc" of both repositories.

+## Compilers

+As a result of the learning above, I am considering changing all of the VS Code configurations to use the avr-gcc compiler.
+At the moment I have done this for CBUS_DC_Throttle and Arduino_DC_Controller and kept this onto a branch.
+I will do this next for the other two CBUS repositories, CBUSmINnOUT and CBUS-DC-CAB, also using a branch.

 ## Conclusion

 I think I have now sorted out all the problems I have had so far.